Macon Blair

-Macon Blair (born 1974) is an American film director, producer, screenwriter, comic book writer and actor known for his roles in the films Blue Ruin (2013) and Green Room (2015), as well as his directorial debut I Don't Feel at Home in This World Anymore (2017).
+Macon Blair (born 1974) is an American filmmaker, comic book writer and actor known for his roles in the films Blue Ruin (2013) and Green Room (2015), as well as his directorial debut I Don't Feel at Home in This World Anymore (2017).

 Life and career

 Blair was born in Alexandria, Virginia, and began working with his childhood friend Jeremy Saulnier in 2007 on the film Murder Party.
 In 2013, he played Dwight Evans in the critically acclaimed film Blue Ruin.
 In 2015, he starred in Saulnier's film Green Room.

 Blair co-wrote and starred in the dark comedy Small Crimes starring Nikolaj Coster-Waldau.
 Blair made his directorial debut on I Don't Feel at Home in This World Anymore.
 It had its world premiere at the 2017 Sundance Film Festival and won that festival's Grand Jury Prize.
 It was released on February 24, 2017, by Netflix.

 Blair wrote and directed the 2023 The Toxic Avenger reboot for Legendary Pictures.

 Blair is also a comic author and created comics for Marvel Comics and Dark Horse Comics.
 Together with artist Joe Flood, he released the graphic novel Long Road to Liquor City in 2019.

 He is married to actress Lee Eddy.
 Together they have two sons, Buck and Sonny.